libp2p/specs/protocol-select/README.md

 #### TCP

-Note: Since we decouple the multiaddr change (TODO: Be more specific.
-What is the multiaddr change?) from support for Protocol Select, dialing a TCP based address that contains the security handshake protocol *does not* imply that we'll speak Protocol Select.

 The first message received on a freshly established and secured TCP connection will be a message trying to negotiate the stream muxer using either Protocol Select or [Multistream Select].

 #### QUIC

-Since QUIC neither negotiates a security nor a stream muxer protocol, we'll have to wait a bit longer before we can distinguish between [Multistream Select] and Protocol Select, namely until the client opens the first stream.
+Since QUIC provides native stream multiplexing, there's no need to negotiate a stream multiplexer.
+We therefore have to wait a bit longer before we can distinguish between [Multistream Select] and Protocol Select, namely until the client opens the first stream.
 Conversely, this means that a server won't be able to open a stream until it has determined which protocol is used.

 #### Protocol Differentiation